The Complete Guide to Renting Your ADU in San DiegoMarch 1st, 2022

 How much can you rent out an ADU for in San Diego?

 In San Diego, ADU rental properties can usually be rented out for the same or higher rent rates as comparable available apartments in the immediate area.
 Comparable apartments would be based on having similar square footage, bedroom & bathroom count, and features like a garage and private laundry, as well as finishes.
-Platforms like Zillow and Craigslist are still some of the best places to find current rental listings, where you can compare your ADU to other available rental units on the market in your neighborhood.
-Comparing your property to other units will get you a better idea of what rent rate your ADU could bring in.
+Platforms like Zillow and Craigslist are still some of the best places to find current rental listings, where you can compare your ADU to other available rental units on the market in your neighborhood to determine your potential ADU rental income.
+Comparing your property to other units will get you a better idea of what rent rate your ADU rental unit could bring in.

 Average rent rates in Greater San Diego